 Tree maintenance.
-Many Flagstaff neighborhoods are in forested areas, including ours.
+Many neighborhoods around us are in forested areas, including ours.
 Unfortunately, the previous owner of this property did not do any tree maintenance, so there are trees that are dead or dying and other trees that need dead-wooding.
 It would be nice if we could put off the additional costs for tree maintenance for a year or two.
 But after talking with two arborists it’s clear that has to happen sooner rather than later, both to improve the health of the trees we are responsible for, but also to protect the house from them.
 We’ll probably do the initial tree work before this winter ends, within our original all-in purchase budget.

 Furniture.
 Since the house is empty we know we’re going to have to buy some stuff (*gasp).
 Shopping and spending money is pretty much our least favorite thing to do so I’m sure there will be some anxiety about that.
 We’ll have to buy a bed, and a couch, and towels, and so much more.
 We’ll appreciate all of the cash back or travel rewards points we’ll earn when we do buy stuff.
 And we’ll make an effort to get some things from thrift stores and online resale markets.
 And best of all, it will be fun to go back to Seattle to get the little stash of things we love out of storage and bring them to our new house.